Domagoj Bradarić: International career

 On 5 November 2018, Bradarić was called up to the Croatian under-21 national team for a friendly match against France.
 On 7 June 2019, he was named in Nenad Gračan's 23-man squad for UEFA Under-21 Euro 2019, where he made two appearances as Croatia finished at the bottom of the group.

 On 21 September 2020, senior team coach Zlatko Dalić called Bradarić up for October fixtures against Switzerland, Sweden and France.
 On 7 October, he made his national team debut in a friendly 2–1 victory over Switzerland.
 Despite being a full-back, Bradarić started as a winger in his debut and provided Josip Brekalo with an assist for Croatia's equalizer.

 On 9 March 2021, Bradarić was named in Igor Bišćan's 23-man squad for the group stage of UEFA Under-21 Euro 2021.
 He played every minute of the group stage and scored an injury time goal in the final match, a 2–1 defeat against England, which turned out to be decisive as Croatia progressed to the knockout phase due to a better goal difference.
 On 17 May, Bradarić was named in Bišćan's 23-man squad for the knockout stage of the tournament, as well as Dalić's 26-man squad for UEFA Euro 2020.
 However, he got no playing time at the latter tournament, being behind Joško Gvardiol and Borna Barišić in the pecking order.

 Personal life

 Bradarić's parents are divorced.
-His father, Ante Bradarić, hails from Kotlenica near Dugopolje, but lives in Germany.
+His father, Ante Bradarić, born and rise in Split Croatia, but lives in Germany.
 His mother, Natalija Tabak, is a Bosnian Croat from Eminovo Selo near Tomislavgrad, but lives in Strožanac near Podstrana with Bradarić's younger brother Luka.
 She also works as Bradarić's agent.

 He listed Marcelo and Jordi Alba as his football role models.